rhventures/react-native-dropdown-selector/README.md

 };
 ```

-Add a Selector component you your view.
+Add a Selector component to your view.

 ```tsx
 <>